-Changes to the amount employers pay and employees may additionally contribute to superannuation balances will change from July 1, 2021.
+The amount employers pay and employees may additionally contribute to superannuation balances changes on July 1, 2021.
 Now is a good time to talk with your staff, check your employee agreements and prepare your payroll systems.

 Generally, superannuation contributions must be paid for: